Aurelio Liotta: Biography

 On 4 September 1921 he was again transferred to the 1st Fighter Group, becoming its interim commander from 24 September until 18 February 1923, when he attended the specialization course at the Central School in Civitavecchia.
 On 31 March he became commander of the 2nd Air Group, and on 16 October 1923 joined the newly established Regia Aeronautica with the rank of lieutenant colonel.
 From 1 February 1926 he held various posts in the general staff; on 21 July 1927 he became Colonel (wing commander) and from 24 September 1931 Air Brigade General (air commodore).
 On 3 October he became Inspector of the General Aviation Squadrons and from 24 September 1932 Chief of Staff of the 3rd Territorial Air Zone (Z.A.T.), of which he assumed command on 15 October 1933, being promoted to Air Division General (air vice marshal) on 30 October.
-On February 17, 1936, he was promoted to Air Fleet General (air marshal) and on August 20 he was transferred to the Ministry of the Air Force, supervising the construction of new air bases and being appointed extraordinary commissioner of the Royal Italian Air Club.
+On February 17, 1936, he was promoted to Air Fleet General (air marshal) and on August 20 he was transferred to the Ministry of Aeronautics, supervising the construction of new air bases and being appointed extraordinary commissioner of the Royal Italian Air Club.

 On December 19, 1936, he assumed command of the Italian East African Air Force Command, personally taking part in air raids against Ethiopian guerrillas, for which he was awarded another silver medal of military valor.
 On 19 February 1937, General Liotta was standing next to Viceroy Rodolfo Graziani during a speech in Addis Ababa, when the latter was targeted with a failed assassination attempt.
 The attackers threw several hand grenades at Graziani and the men standing around him, killing seven and wounding over fifty; Liotta was among the most seriously wounded, losing his right eye and a leg.
 He was awarded a Gold Medal of Military Valor for having shielded Graziani with his body.